Closing the Gap National Partnership Agreements

 COAG has committed $228.8 million over five years to improve opportunities for Indigenous people to engage in private and public sector jobs.
 This agreement comprises four elements to significantly contribute to halving the employment gap between Indigenous and other Australians:

-- creating real, sustainable employment areas of government service delivery that have previously relied on subsidisation through CDEP;
+- creating real, sustainable employment areas of government service delivery that have previously relied on subsidisation through Community development employment projects (CDEP)

-- incorporating Indigenous workforce strategies into all new major COAG reforms contributing to the Closing the gap targets; and
+- incorporating Indigenous workforce strategies into all new major COAG reforms contributing to the Closing the Gap targets

 - reviewing all public sector Indigenous employment and career development strategies to increase employment to reflect population proportions by 2015.